bytejust/snake-minigame/README.md

-# snake-minigame
+# Project name
+This is a very small project.
+Practicing on HTML and JavaScript.

+## What project does
-This is a simple snake minigame.
-Nothing else.
+This is a simple snake minigame where you need to collect apples to grow your snake.

+## Technologies
+- HTML
+- CSS
+- JavaScript